curl/everything-curl/usingcurl/verbose/trace.md

 For this, curl offers two other options that you use instead of `-v`.

-`--trace [filename]` will save a full trace in the given file name.
-You can also use '-' (a single minus) instead of a file name to get it passed to stdout.
+`--trace [filename]` will save a full trace in the given filename.
+You can also use '-' (a single minus) instead of a filename to get it passed to stdout.
 You would use it like this:

     $ curl --trace dump http://example.com